 - Parts Unknown (as Black Reign in TNA): "The Deepest Darkest Corner of His Mind"

 - Rage Against the Author/Real Life Writes the Plot: Dustin got tired of being Goldust at one point and tried to be a born-again Christian wrestler.
 (See above under Fun with Acronyms.)
 The gimmick sadly didn't take, in part because WWE didn't care and in part because it was just him in a t-shirt and blue jeans just preaching before matches.
 Even when Dustin went to WCW and TNA, he never tried (or they never let him try) the gimmick again.

 - Red Baron: "The Bizarre One", "The Prince of Perversion", "The Man With The Golden Power"

 - As Dustin Rhodes, he was called "The Natural," "The American Nightmare," or "Lonestar."
 The latter was used by Matt Striker when speaking about Goldust in WWECW.

 - The Rival: Though the history wasn't ever referred to in WWE, Dustin has had a lot of matches against William Regal dating back to the early 90s in WCW.

-- The Trope Formerly Known as X: The Artist Formerly Known As Goldust, a period where he was most known for wearing disturbing outfits.
+- The Trope Formerly Known as X: The Artist Formerly Known As Goldust, a period where he was managed by Luna Vachon and most known for wearing disturbing outfits.